Expressivity of Spiking Neural Networks: Spiking neural networks

 \section{Spiking neural networks}

-In \citep{Maass1996NoisySN}, Maass described the computation carried out by a spiking neuron in terms of firing time.
-We use a similar model of computation for our purposes.
-First, we list the basic components and assumptions needed for constructing spiking neural networks followed by a description of the computational model, which then yields a mathematically sound definition.

 In neuroscience literature, several mathematical models exist that describe the generation and propagation of action-potentials.
-Action-potentials or spikes are short electrical pulses that are the result of electrical and biochemical properties of a biological neuron \citep{gerstner_kistler_naud_paninski_2014}.
-The Hodgkin-Huxley model describes the neuronal dynamics in terms of four coupled differential equations and is the most realistic and accurate model in describing the neuronal dynamics (\citep{gerstner1997volterra}, \citep{gerstner_kistler_naud_paninski_2014}).
-This bio-chemical behaviour is modelled using electric circuits comprising of capacitors and resistors.
-Interested readers can refer to \citep{gerstner_kistler_naud_paninski_2014} for a comprehensive and detailed introduction to the dynamics of spiking neurons.
-To study the expressivity of SNNs, the main principles of a spiking neuron are condensed into a (simplified) mathematical model, where certain details about biophysics of a biological neuron are neglected.
-In this work, we consider the Spike Response Model (SRM) \citep{timestructure1995gerstner} as a formal model for a spiking neuron.
-It effectively captures the dynamics of the Hodgkin-Huxley model and is a generalized version of the leaky integrate and fire model \citep{timestructure1995gerstner}.
-The SRM leads to the following definition of an SNN \citep{Maass1996lowerbounds}. \begin{definition} A \emph{spiking neural network} $\Phi$ is a (simple) finite directed graph $(V,E)$ and consists of a finite set $V$ of spiking neurons, a subset $V_{\text{in}} \subset V$ of input neurons, a subset $V_{\text{out}} \subset V$ of output neurons, and a set $E \subset V \times V$ of synapses.
-Each synapse $(u, v) \in E$ is associated with \begin{itemize} \item a synaptic weight $w_{uv} \geq 0$, \item a synaptic delay $d_{uv} \geq 0$, \item and a response function $\varepsilon_{uv} : \R^+ \to \R$. \end{itemize} Each neuron $v \in V \setminus V_{\text{in}}$ is associated with \begin{itemize} \item a firing threshold $\theta_v > 0$, \item and a membrane potential $P_v: \R \to \R$, \end{itemize} which is given by
+Action-potentials or spikes are short electrical pulses that are the result of electrical and biochemical properties of a biological neuron.
+We refer to \citet{gerstner_kistler_naud_paninski_2014} for a comprehensive and detailed introduction to the dynamics of spiking neurons.
+To study the expressivity of SNNs, the main principles of a spiking neuron are condensed into a (simplified) mathematical model, where certain details about the biophysics of a biological neuron are neglected.